 What Side Effects Should I Expect When Using Medical Marijuana?

-Before we get started, let me emphasize that this article will focus on the importance of gradual, progressive dosing for patients with qualifying conditions, which in Massachusetts include cancer, Parkinson’s disease, multiple sclerosis, and Crohn’s disease.
+Before we get started, let me emphasize that this article will focus on the importance of gradual, progressive dosing for patients with qualifying conditions.
 If you’re concerned about your current level or frequency of use, you may be more interested in reading my article on marijuana addiction.

 Any time you begin a new medication, you are likely to experience one or more side effects.
 Fortunately, most of the side effects associated with cannabis are tolerable and rather benign.
 Additionally, they tend to be short-lived.
-While some medications can cause near-constant discomfort – whether it’s loss of appetite, loss of libido, sleeplessness, irritability, or other issues – the side effects of medical cannabis typically fade after several hours (or whenever the medication begins to wear off).
-Nonetheless, you will want to keep any negative side effects to a minimum, which starting with a low dose will help to ensure.
+While some medications can cause near-constant discomfort, whether it’s loss of appetite, loss of libido, sleeplessness, irritability, or other issues, the side effects of medical cannabis typically fade after several hours (or whenever the medication begins to wear off).
+Nonetheless, you will want to keep any negative side effects to a minimum, which starting with a low dose (microdosing) will help to ensure.

-After you have smoked, ingested, vaporized, or otherwise administered medical marijuana, it is normal to experience the side effects listed below:
+After you have smoked, ingested, vaporized, or otherwise administered medical marijuana, it is normal to experience these side effects:

 - Your mouth may become dry, which can be alleviated by simply drinking water.